Ange Godard: Adoption secret

 Dominic is shocked when he learns Ange is his biological mother.
 The truth is revealed while Ange and Dominic are operating on a patient.
-Ames said it was a standard Holby City revelation where "emotional scenes take place over someone’s open chest."
+Ames said it was a standard Holby City revelation where "emotional scenes take place over someone's open chest."
 Dominic abandons surgery because he cannot deal with the news and "his mind is completely blown."
 Ames told Tyler that Dominic is "just broken" and "untethered" in the unknown.
 The reveal scenes required dramatic scripts with emotional exchanges.
 Ames said that he and Steele had to draw on personal experiences to "get incredibly emotional."
 In an interview with Sophie Dainty (Digital Spy), Ames explained that Dom wants a relationship with Ange.
 He added that Dominic "definitely wants to build something with her, even if it's just a friendship.
 It's such a rocky start though, so hopefully it will grow in the right direction."
 Writers explored Ange's new role of being a mother to Dominic and Chloe.
 Ange decides to focus on Chloe which causes issues with Dominic, who feels excluded.
 Ames told Wilson that his character feels Ange is not making an effort and favouring Chloe.
 He added "she's struggling, too, with the fact that he's her son."
 Ange tries to avoid working with Dominic, who purposely sets up a scenario which forces Ange to intervene during an operation.
-Ange vents her anger over Dominic endangering a patients life to gain her attention.
+Ange vents her anger over Dominic endangering a patient's life to gain her attention.
 The subsequent fallout forces Ange to reveal a secret about Chloe's conception.

 Steele later reflected that the story was unpopular with viewers because it disrupted the established relationship between Dominic and Carole.
 She recalled her surprise to see negative fan reactions via the social networks Facebook and Twitter.
 She added that they did not seem to like Ange because she "upset the apple cart".
 Steele was content with the reaction adding "that's what it's all about with these big, dramatic storylines - that's what you want.
 I would much rather play that than be bored."